tanmaysharma231/Financial_projection_modeling_AI_Company/README.md

-# Finsight - 5-Year Financial Model
+# Financia - 5-Year Financial Model

 A full bottom-up financial model built for a SaaS startup that uses AI to generate investor-ready financial projections for early-stage founders.